Foodbeast/basic-ass-deploy/README.md

 ```

 ## Usage
+Run `$ bad`.

-Start a deployment anywhere in your project by running `$ bad`.
+This will search for a `bad.json` config file in your project root.
+You can declare another config file by running `$ bad -c /path/t0/other/config.json`.